php-http/documentation/index.rst

 2. Provide good quality HTTP-related packages to the PHP community.

-3. Over time, make HTTPlug a PSR so that clients will directly implement the HTTPlug interface and our adapters are no longer needed.
+3. Over time, make HTTPlug a PHP Standards Recommendation (PSR) so that clients will directly implement the HTTPlug interface and our adapters are no longer needed.

 HTTPlug
 -------